 Geographic licenses are listed on ULS under the radio service code BR for Broadband Radio Service licenses and ED for Educational Broadband Radio Service licenses.
 There are four types of Geographic Service Areas (GSA) in ULS for BRS and EBS services:

 - The GSA of a P35 license (which can be either BRS or EBS) generally consists of the station’s 35-mile radius around the protected service area coordinates.
 In those instances where two co-channel stations have overlapping protected GSAs, the GSA of each license may be reduced due to the “splitting the football” approach used to divide the overlap area between the licensees (see Section 27.1206).
 ULS does not reflect any GSA modifications that are based on service area overlap.

 - The GSA of a BRS Basic Trading Area (BTA) license consists of those portions of the BTA that are not occupied by the GSA’s of other BRS stations.
 In ULS, the GSA of a BTA license does not indicate what, if any, portions of the BTA are occupied by the GSA’s of other BRS stations.

 Applicants are required to file their applications electronically via ULS except that applications for Special Temporary Authority, applications and notifications of sublease arrangements, and notifications of private commons arrangements must be filed via ECFS.
-Any applications filed manually, other than the three exceptions above, will be dismissed.
+Any applications filed manually, will be dismissed.
 The following ULS forms apply to BRS and EBS for all purposes: